Yikez978/linux-security/README.md

 # linux-security
-Auto iptables setting from a csv file
+Auto iptables setting from a csv file,

 # usage